Kotlinlearncs.online LogoJava

 An important note: not everything about objects is going to make sense to you right away!
 That’s OK.
 We’re going to keep practicing, and things will become a bit more clear every day.

-Practice: Object with Public Value
+Solve: Object with Public Value (Practice)

 Created By: Geoffrey Challen